 3) Who advised the local office to change the collecting policy?
 We found this out and yes; it was Colin MacFadyen.

 These points indicate that we were the target of these changes.

 The irony of this all is that one of the main purposes of removing the permit system was to stimulate scientific discovery.
 SNH had even spent £40,000 on creating a shelter at the site for visitors (see below).
-Yet, when the first and only person since this site was opened to the public wants to work on the fossils, we are met with Colin MacFadyen advising the local office to restrict the collecting policy at this site.
+Yet, when the first and only person since this site opened to the public wants to work on the fossils, we are met with Colin MacFadyen advising the local office to restrict collecting at the site.
 One of us would go on to produce the only scientific paper about Achanarras since the site was opened to the general public (see here).

-It is disturbing to see how Colin MacFadyen is going out of his way to do everything possible to block our work.
-As if sabotaging our work at Birk Knowes SSSI is not enough for him, he tries to do this at other localities as well.
+It is disturbing to see how he is going out of his way to do everything possible to block our work.
+As if sabotaging access to Birk Knowes SSSI is not enough; he tries to do this at other localities as well.
 Effectively, he is abusing his advisory position by providing false advice to local offices who depend on him.
 Thankfully, not everyone at SNH blindly follows his advice.